Version Francaise

 Of course, we all have to deal with the fact that they do eat horses here (I have lived here for three years and still find it difficult to walk past the horse meat section of the supermarket).
 Although not eaten by everybody, horse meat is still popular in France, particularly with the older people.
 Sadly, even Gordon Ramsay seems to be endorsing this practice and trying to introduce it to Britain... but that is really another topic.
 Rest assured, in general, that France can be as horse friendly as Britain.
 It is different, particularly in the south, but with a little care and pre-planning your horses can enjoy their new lives “en France” just as much as you will!
 Bon chance!

-Other articles which may be of interest:
+Other articles and sites which may be of interest:

 Travelling to France with Pets